unionlabs/union/docs/docs/06_joining_the_testnet/01_obtaining_uniond.md

 ### Initializing the Chain Config & State Folder

-Now, using the `uniond` Docker image and the folder we just created, we can initialize the contents of this folder.
+Now, using the `uniond` image and the folder we just created, we can initialize the contents of this folder.

 To do this, we'll be using Docker volumes.